ashep/finstream/README.md

-# monobank-streamer
+# finstream

-Streams your Monobank data to Kafka
+Stream your financial data.